Mixed twistor D-modules: Introduction

-\section{Introduction}
+\chapter{Introduction}

-In this paper, we will study mixed twistor $D$-module, which might be regarded as a twistor version of mixed Hodge module due to M. Saito (\cite{saito1} and \cite{saito2}), and a mixed version of pure twistor $D$-module due to C. Sabbah (\cite{sabbah2} and \cite{sabbah5}).
-See also \cite{mochi2} and \cite{mochi7}.
-We shall study their basic property and functoriality.
-A theory of mixed twistor $D$-module is one of the ultimate goal in the study suggested by Simpson's Meta Theorem, and it might play a role in the Hodge theory for holonomic $D$-modules possibly with irregular singularity.

-We closely follow the fundamental strategy due to Saito for mixed Hodge module, although there are several issues to overcome partially because of the difference of the ingredients in Hodge modules and twistor $D$-modules.
-We hope that this study would be a part of the foundation for the further study on twistor $D$-modules and Hodge modules.
+In this paper, we introduce mixed twistor $D$-modules, and establish their fundamental functorial property.
+We also prove that they are described as the gluing of admissible variations of mixed twistor structure.
+In a sense, mixed twistor $D$-modules could be regarded as a twistor version of mixed Hodge modules due to M. Saito (\cite{saito1} and \cite{saito2}).
+In the other sense, they could be regarded as a mixed version of pure twistor $D$-modules which was introduced by C. Sabbah (\cite{sabbah2} and \cite{sabbah5}) and studied by himself and the author (\cite{mochi2} and \cite{mochi7}).
+A theory of mixed twistor $D$-module is one of the ultimate goals in the project to generalize theories of Hodge structure to those of twistor structures, suggested by C. Simpson's Meta Theorem.
+Actually, we closely follow the fundamental strategy due to Saito for mixed Hodge modules, although there are several issues to overcome, partially because of the difference of the ingredients in Hodge modules and twistor $D$-modules.
+The author hopes that this study would be a part of the foundation for the further study on the Hodge theory for holonomic $D$-modules possibly with irregular singularity.
+He also hopes that it would be a help for readers to get into the deep theory due to Saito.